chartjs/chartjs-plugin-annotation/README.md

 For Chart.js 2.4.0 to 2.9.x support, use [version 0.5.7 of this plugin](https://github.com/chartjs/chartjs-plugin-annotation/releases/tag/v0.5.7)

-This plugin draws lines and boxes on the chart area.
+This plugin draws lines, boxes, points, ellipses and triangles on the chart area.

 Annotations work with line, bar, scatter and bubble charts that use linear, logarithmic, time, or category scales.
 Annotations will not work on any chart that does not have exactly two axes, including pie, radar, and polar area charts.